zYxDevs/rimgo/README.md

 ## License
 This software is released under the AGPL-3.0 license.
 If you make any modifications to the code and distribute it (including use on a network server), you must publicly distribute your changes and release them under the AGPL-3.0.

+## Legal notice
+rimgo does not allow uploads or host any content, media.
+All content on any rimgo instances is from Imgur™.
+Imgur is a trademark of Imgur, Inc. Any issues with content on rimgo should be be reported to Imgur.